Trump's lawyers argue his 'fighting' words are free speech | DW | 12.02.2021

 In their opening salvo, Trump's defense team accused US Democrats of "rank hypocrisy" and hatred against the former president during the impeachment trial.

-As the third day of arguments begins at former president Trump's second impeachment trial, his lawyers, led by David Schoen and Michael Van der Veen sought to turn the tables on the Democrats, accusing them of hatred against Trump and rank hypocrisy.
+With Donald Trump's defense team taking the floor for the next phase of the impeachment trial on Friday, his lawyers sought to turn the tables on the US Democrats and accuse them of pursuing a vendetta against the Republican politician.

-Defense attorneys used some of the same tactics of the House Impeachment Managers by showing dozens of video clips showing prominent democrats using incendiary rhetoric similar to Trump's as they argued that the former president's words constitute protected speech.
+Defense attorneys, led by David Schoen and Michael Van der Veen, used some of the same tactics used by Trump's opponents earlier this week.
+They showed dozens of video clips where prominent Democrats could be seen using incendiary rhetoric similar to Trump's, and argued that the former president's words constitute protected speech.

-Suggesting that Democrats are moved by a hatred against him, Trump's lawyers suggested that indeed it was the democrats who had previously tried to inflame their followers to commit aggressive acts, riot or revolt against the president.
+Suggesting that Trump's political rivals are driven by a hatred against him, Trump's lawyers claimed that it was the Democrats who had previously tried to inflame their followers to commit aggressive acts, riot or revolt against the president.

-They are also suggested that some of the rioters on January 6 were members of Antifa and other extremist groups supposedly allied with the Democrats, not just members of the Proud Boys or other right-wing militia groups.
+They are also suggested that some of the rioters on January 6 were members of Antifa and other extremist groups supposedly allied with the left-leaning party.
+Previously, videos from the scene showed members of the Proud Boys or other right-wing militia groups near the US Capitol.

 Trump's lawyers played dozens of video clips of prominent Democrats in various settings and situations using words like 'fight" and other language they deem similar to what the House Managers argued previously was incendiary.